Application of a polynomial sieve: beyond separation of variables: Introduction

 \begin{thm} Fix $n \geq 3$.
 Fix integers $m \geq 2$ and $e,d \geq 1$.
 Let $F$ be defined as in (\ref{F_dfn}), with $f_d \not\con 0$.
 Suppose that the weighted hypersurface $V(F(Y,\X)) \subset \mathbb{P}(e,1,\ldots,1)$ defined by $F(Y,\Xbf)=0$ is nonsingular over $\C$.
 Then

 The implicit constant may depend on $n,m,d,e$, but is otherwise independent of $F$. \end{thm}

 The main progress achieved in Theorem \ref{thm_main} is for $n \geq 4$, $e \geq 2, d \geq 2$.
 The requirement that $n \geq 3$ occurs since a key step, Proposition \ref{prop_G_no_linear}, is not true for $n=2$ (see Remark \ref{remark_badbad_n2}).
 In any case, for $n=2,3$ the result of Theorem \ref{thm_main} is superceded by results of Broberg in \cite{Bro03}, as described below in (\ref{Bro_n2}) and (\ref{Bro_n3}).
-When $e=1$, the variety $V(F(Y,\X)) \subset \mathbb{P}(e,1,\ldots,1)$ is unweighted, so that in the setting of Theorem \ref{thm_main}, to bound $N(F,B)$ it is equivalent to count points on a nonsingular projective hypersurface in $\mathbb{P}^n$.
-Then the result of Theorem \ref{thm_main} (in the stronger form $N(F,B)\ll_{m,d,n} B^{n-1}$) has already been obtained by work of Heath-Brown and Browning, appearing in \cite{HB94,HB02,Bro03,BroHB06a,BroHB06b}, as summarized by Salberger in \cite{Sal07}.
-Finally, when $d=1$, the result of Theorem \ref{thm_main} follows from recent work of the first author in \cite{Bon21} (see Remark \ref{remark_d1}).
+When $e=1$, the variety $V(F(Y,\X)) \subset \mathbb{P}(e,1,\ldots,1)$ is unweighted, so that in the setting of Theorem \ref{thm_main}, to bound $N(F,B)$ it is equivalent to count points $[Y:X_1:\cdots:X_n]$ with $|Y|,|X_i| \ll B$ on a nonsingular projective hypersurface of degree at least 2 in $\mathbb{P}^n$.
+Then the result of Theorem \ref{thm_main} (in the stronger form $N(F,B)\ll_{m,d,n,\ep} B^{n-1+\ep}$) has already been obtained by work of Heath-Brown and Browning, appearing in \cite{HB94,HB02,Bro03a,BroHB06a,BroHB06b}, as summarized by Salberger in \cite{Sal07}.
+Finally, when $d=1$, the result of Theorem \ref{thm_main} (aside from uniformity in the coefficients of $F$) follows from recent work of the first author in \cite{Bon21} (see Remark \ref{remark_d1}).

-The requirement that $m\geq 2$ occurs in the construction of certain sieve weights; we explain how this restriction arises in \S \ref{sec_lit} and Remark \ref{remark_GRH}.
+The condition $m\geq 2$ is applied in two ways: first, in the construction of certain sieve weights (see \S \ref{sec_lit} and the proof of Lemma \ref{lemma_sieve}), and second, in \S \ref{sec_smooth} when we pass from the weighted variety to an unweighted variety.
+For illustration, we also describe how an alternative approach to the sieve lemma, conditional on GRH, can be devised when $m=1$ (see \S \ref{sec_GRH} and Remark \ref{remark_GRH}).